samighoche/BluePark/README.md

 This folder contains all publicly available files on the webpage, such as html, images, css etc.
 It contains `index.html` which is our GUI, and is used for the demo purpose of moving the graphic of the vehicle based on received closest beacon.

+The server will be running until the end of December 2014 on [BLUEPARK](bluepark.cloudapp.net:3000).

 #### Useful Links:

 A video demo of our system can be found here: [BluePark Demo]()